 There is no inheritance tax in West Virginia.
 However, you could owe inheritance tax in a different state if someone living there leaves you property or assets.
 Pennsylvania, for instance, has an inheritance tax that applies to any assets left by someone living in the state, even if the inheritor lives out of state.
 If you inherit assets or property from someone who lived in another state, check the local laws so you don’t end up missing a tax bill you were supposed to pay.

 There is no gift tax in West Virginia either.
-The federal gift tax exemption is $15,000 per recipient per year.
-If you give any one person more than $15,000 in a year, you must report that gift to the IRS.
-It will counts against your lifetime gift tax exemption of $11.18 million and also lower your federal estate tax exemption.
+The federal gift tax exemption is $16,000 per recipient per year in 2021, going up to $16,000 in 2022.
+If you give any one person more than $16,000 in a year, you must report that gift to the IRS.
+It will counts against your lifetime gift tax exemption of $12.06 million and also lower your federal estate tax exemption.

 Federal Estate Tax

 West Virginia won’t tax your estate, but the federal government may if your estate has sufficient assets.
-The federal estate tax exemption is $11.18 million for 2018.
-The exemption jumped after the new tax bill was signed in 2017.
-It will further increase to $11.40 million in 2019.
+The federal estate tax exemption is $11.70 million for 2021 and will increase to $12.06 million for deaths in 2022.
 The exemption is portable, meaning that one spouse can pass their exemption to the other.
-A couple can protect a total of $22.36 million from their estate when both of them die, with the right legal maneuvers.
+A couple can protect a total of $24.06 million from their estate when both of them die, with the right legal maneuvers.

 Estates exceeding the federal exemption are subject to a progressive tax with ascending rates.
 The top rate is 40%.